Code-Institute-Submissions/ColetteThomson-summit_bike_co./README.md

 * As a new user, I want to be able to see all the products the organisation has on offer
 * As a new user, I want to be able to continue shopping if I want to look at a variety of products before making a choice/s
 * As a new user, I want to be able to easily add products to my shopping bag
+* As a new user, I want to be able to read the articles and comments in 'BikeTalk'

 #### Returning User Functionality Goals
 * As a returning user, I want to be able to easily login into my account